href="../../images/logo.svg"/>

 ViolationTypical ChargebackPreventable By

-Wrong pallet size (not 48x40)$25 - $75 per palletConfirming pallet dimensions before loading
+Wrong pallet size (not 48x40)current market price per palletConfirming pallet dimensions before loading

-Grade below minimum (broken boards, etc.)$15 - $50 per palletInspecting pallets before loading product
+Grade below minimum (broken boards, etc.)current market price per palletInspecting pallets before loading product

 MB-stamped pallet for organic productPotential load rejection + product quarantineNever using MB-stamped pallets for organic